-Look, continued Rav Aharon, you're not a Hareidi community.
-Most of your people would have no strong objections to a woman being elected prime minister of the State of Israel, even voting for her.
-A woman being president of a shul is no different.
-We at Har Etzion have an alumni group which has dinners all the time, and there's a woman who's now head of the alumni association, and she gives speeches at the dinners, and nobody at Har Etzion has a really strong objection.
-However, he says, I'm fully aware that an alumni organization is not a shul organization.
-There are a lot of sensitivities, and what the shul membership views of itself, how it's going to affect the shul membership, is a public policy decision, which is very important.
+The President of the Yeshivat Har Etsion Alumni Association in Hul is a woman who also speaks at dinners, and nobody at Har Etzion has a really strong objection.
+However, an alumni organization is not a shul organization.
+There are a lot of sensitivities: what the shul membership views of itself, how it's going to affect the shul membership.
+Fundamentally, it is a public policy decision, which is very important.
 And there's no question that there are those who want to be prohibitive, and they have the poskim to rely on, and there are those who want to be lenient, and they have solid poskim to rely on, especially in a shul situation.
+The cohesiveness of the community should be a major consideration in how to rule in practice.

-I said, Rav Aharon, you haven't made me happy; you haven't given me any clear guidance.
-He said, no; but I'm trying to give you a direction.
+I said, "Rebbi, you haven't given me any clear guidance."
+He responded: "No, but I'm trying to give you a direction."

-So I said: let me try to paraphrase and summarize you view.
-If you were to walk into a shul, and a woman were the president of the shul, you wouldn't walk out, you wouldn't have a problem being a member of the shul.
-He said: that's correct.
-And then I continued: But you would prefer if it weren't that way.
-You would prefer that the membership had not elected a woman.
-He said: yes.
+So I said: "Let me try to summarize your view.
+If you were to walk into a shul, and discover that a woman was the president of the shul, you wouldn't walk out; nor would you have a problem being a member of the shul."
+He said: "That's correct."
+And then I continued: "But you would prefer if it weren't that way.
+You would prefer that the membership had not elected a woman."
+He said: "Yes."

-I think that's what he's trying to say; again, you have to feel it - this is not a clear cut decision.
-This is a community decision.
-Both positions pro and con are firmly based in halacha.
-You have poskim like Rav Moshe Feinstein and Rav Soloveitchik, who are adamantly against it.
-You have scholars like Rav Gedaliah Schwartz, and Rav Turk, and other poskim who were willing to support women as presidents of shuls.
+Rav Aharon believes that the Halakha on this issue is not clear cut; there is no clear hakhra'a.
+However, he does strongly believe that whatever decision the community makes should be a broad consensual one.
+Both positions pro and con are firmly based.
+Great poskim like Rav Moshe Feinstein and Rav Soloveitchik were strongly against it, while others like Rav Gedaliah Schwartz, and Rav Turk were willing to support women as presidents of shuls.
 The critical question is how the community perceives itself.
 Is this the direction the community wants to go in?
 Is it going to add cohesiveness to the community or is it going to create fissures in the community?
-Because when Rav Lichtenstein spoke to me about "'\sigma user' on this issue - it was because he felt that the unity of the community was more important than making an issue over whether a woman was president or not.
-He said if that's going to split the community, because a woman is not going to be the president, then, I'm willing to have the rabbi pull back so that the unity of the community is retained.
+When Rav Lichtenstein spoke to me about "not storming the barricades" on this issue - it was because he felt that the unity of the community was more important than making an issue over whether a woman was president or not.
+These are public policy decisions that have to be made wisely.
+The importance of holding a community together cuts both ways - whether you decide pro or con - and that's the central issue that we have to deal with.